googleapis/dotnet-spanner-nhibernate/README.md

 Persister<SpannerSingleTableEntityPersister>();
 Property(x => x.CreatedAt, m =>
 {
-    // The following prevents that NHibernate assigns a value to this property when the entity is inserted.
+    // The following prevents NHibernate from assigning a value to this property when the entity is updated.
     // This might seem counter-intuitive, as we want this value to be filled during inserts.
 This is however
     // correct, as we don't want NHibernate to assign a value to the column in the INSERT statement, and
     // instead we want the value to be assigned its default value.